slyon/ubuntu-maintainers-handbook/Concepts.md

 2. **Homepage**

-   Here we can find information about the upstream project's home page URL, and we can find subject matter experts.
+   Here we can find information about the upstream project's home page URL, which may lead us to more information and subject matter experts.

 3. **VCS**